MartialGeek/open-cloud-seedbox/README.md

 git clone git@github.com:MyUserName/warez.git
 ```

+### Generate a GitHub token

+The provided Vagrant box embeds Composer, and it needs a GitHub token to install and update the project
+dependencies.
+Open [this page of your profile](https://github.com/settings/tokens/new) and generate a new
+token with the default parameters.
+Copy the generated token, open the file data/provisioning/files/composer-auth.json
+and replace the empty string of the "github.com" json attribute by your token.

 ### Run the box

 Go into your application path and run the Vagrant box.
 A Puppet provisioning will install the packages needed by